 Egypt is one of the oldest civilizations in the world.
 Its origins date back to the year 6,000 B.C.
 The history of ancient Egypt is about 3,000 years, which is divided into the Old Kingdom, Middle Kingdom, and the New Kingdom of Egypt history, divided in turn into 30 dynasties.
-Also considered as one of the best Tours in Egypt in the world, we can say that it's a destination for many tourism seekers thanks to the geographical location in the middle of the world, the climate in summer and winter, its beautiful coastline, and its Beaches full of rare coral treasures.
+Also considered one of the best Tours in Egypt in the world, we can say that it's a destination for many tourism seekers thanks to the geographical location in the middle of the world, the climate in summer and winter, its beautiful coastline, and its Beaches full of rare coral treasures.

-Egypt is characterized by the abundance of tourist attractions of all kinds, including mosques, temples, museums, and artistic buildings.
+Egypt is characterized by an abundance of tourist attractions of all kinds, including mosques, temples, museums, and artistic buildings.
 When it comes to visiting Egypt, the winter season is the best time to enjoy the warm climate of Egypt, and get the most of Egypt's charm during both winter and Egypt travel during Easter.

-Egypt is characterized by unique geographic isolation which helped the country throughout ages to have its own characteristic civilization, thanks to its location to the north-eastern corner of Africa, and extends to the Asian continent by the Sinai Peninsula, and the Libyan borders, and the Western Desert to the West, Red Sea to the East, The Mediterranean to the North and Sudan.
+Egypt is characterized by unique geographic isolation which helped the country throughout the ages to have its own characteristic civilization, thanks to its location in the north-eastern corner of Africa, and extends to the Asian continent by the Sinai Peninsula, the Libyan borders, and the Western Desert to the West, Red Sea to the East, The Mediterranean to the North and Sudan.
 Which was part of the Egyptian Kingdom, from the pre-historic era until it finally became independent after the Egyptian revolution of 23rd of July in 1952- to the South.

 and many wonderful places to experience.
-It is also famous for its popular atmosphere and nightlife where cafes and Nile Cornish is full with visitors coming to enjoy watching the Nile in the evening, as well Cairo Day Tours is best known for the most luxurious hotels and the best prices which are suitable for all kinds of travelers.
+It is also famous for its popular atmosphere and nightlife where cafes and Nile Cornish are full with visitors coming to enjoy watching the Nile in the evening, as well Cairo Day Tours is best known for the most luxurious hotels and the best prices which are suitable for all kinds of travelers.